Skip to main content

 Add Missing Zeros

-If you looked at the array in our code you may have noticed that there are many commas followed by another comma instead of a value, this syntax allows to define "sparse arrays", let's see an example:
+If you look at the array in our code, you may notice that there are many commas followed by another comma instead of a value.
+This syntax defines “sparse arrays”.
+Here’s an example:

 const a1 = [,,];